Combatd/Hybrid_Cloud_Foundations/README.md

 The access layer is where host devices are connected to the network.
 It plays a vital role in meeting server requirements such as NIC teaming, clustering, and broadcast containment.

 In the Core-Aggregation-Access networking model, devices are connected to each other within a layer, as well as across layers for redundancy.
 This model scales somewhat well, but it is subject to bottlenecks if uplinks between layers are oversubscribed.
 This can come from latency incurred as traffic flows through each layer and from blocking redundant links.
 Also, the cost per port is fairly high.
 The hardware and logic contained within core switches made them cost-prohibitive to scale.

+### Using 3-Tier in a Nutanix Deployment
+The core-aggregation-access (or three-tier) design is a modular layout that allows you to upgrade and scale layers independently.

+However, there’s one important best practice that you need to consider and that’s the three-switch-hop rule.

+Nutanix nodes send storage replication traffic to each other in a distributed fashion over the top-of-rack network.
+One Nutanix node can therefore send replication traffic to any other Nutanix node in the cluster.
+The network should provide low and predictable latency for this traffic.
+So, it’s important to ensure that there are no more than three switches between any two Nutanix nodes in the same cluster.

+Essentially, when using Core-Aggregation-Access, you need to ensure that all nodes in a Nutanix cluster share the same aggregation layer to meet the three-switch-hop rule.

+Scaling the three-tier network design may require adding another aggregation and access layer to the core.
+In this case, there would be more than three switch hops between the two access layers.
+To continue to align with the three-switch-hop rule, ensure that you add Nutanix nodes in separate aggregation and access layers to separate clusters.
+In the example you’re seeing here, Cluster 1 connects to one aggregation layer and Cluster 2 connects to another.

+However, since there are many ways to connect switches in the core-aggregation-access design, your deployment may look a little different from this one.